Absio/swift-absio-secured-container/README.md

 ```

 #### **Note:**
 We are distributing fat libraries to support both simulator and different architectures.
-If you will have **issues with validation/submitting** your application to App Store.
-Please insert content of [cut-architectures.sh](cut-architectures.sh) into 'Build Phases' of your application with 'New Run Script Phase'.
-This will strip unused architectures for simulators and validation should went smooth.
+If you have any **issues with validation/submitting** your application to App Store, please insert content of [cut-architectures.sh](cut-architectures.sh) into 'Build Phases' of your application with 'New Run Script Phase'.
+This will strip unused architectures for simulators and validation should then go smooth.

 ## Getting started
 Please see the detailed instructions in our [quick start guide](http://docs.absio.com/#quickstartstart)